Robust Ultra-wideband Range Error Mitigation with Deep Learning at the Edge: Introduction

-This article focuses specifically on investigating a novel efficient deep learning model that performs an effective range error mitigation, making use only of the raw CIR signal, at the edge.
-Indeed, range error mitigation should be performed directly on board of the platform where the UWB tag is attached.
-So, energy consumption and computational power play a decisive role in the significant applicability of the proposed methodology.
-We adopt latest advancements in deep learning architectural techniques \cite{wang2017deep,szegedy2016inception}, and graph optimization \cite{jacob2018quantization} to improve nearly 45\% and 34\% the NLoS and LoS conditions, respectively, in an unknown indoor environment up to barely 1 mJ of energy absorbed by the network during inference.
-Moreover, our proposed methodology does not require additional NLoS identification models but is able to extract valuable features to estimate the correct range error directly from the CIR in both LoS and NLoS states.
+This article focuses specifically on investigating a novel efficient deep learning model that performs an effective range error mitigation, using only the raw CIR signal at the edge.
+Indeed, range error mitigation should be performed directly on the platform where the UWB tag is attached.
+So, energy consumption and computational power play a decisive role in the significant applicability of our methodology.
+We adopt the latest advancements in deep learning architectural techniques \cite{wang2017deep,szegedy2016inception}, and graph optimization \cite{jacob2018quantization} to improve nearly 45\% and 34\% the NLoS and LoS conditions, respectively, in an unknown indoor environment up to barely 1 mJ of energy absorbed by the network during inference.
+Moreover, our proposed methodology does not require additional NLoS identification models.
+Still, it is able to extract valuable features to estimate the correct range error directly from the CIR in both LoS and NLoS states.
 The main contributions of this article are the following.

 \begin{enumerate} \item Design and train a highly efficient deep neural architecture for UWB range mitigation in NLoS and LoS conditions using only raw CIR data points. \item Introduce weight quantization and graph optimization for power and latency reduction in range error mitigation. \item Evaluate and compare several devices and hardware accelerators, annotating power and computational request for different optimized networks. \item Collect and analyze a novel open-source dataset with different NLoS scenarios and settings, highlighting the generalization limitations of a hierarchical learning model. \end{enumerate}